 If you currently accept or are planning on accepting payment card transactions, you’ve probably heard of PCI compliance.
 It can be tricky to implement, but the reasoning behind PCI is straightforward.
-No one — not businesses, consumers, or issuing banks want to be the cause or victim of a payment security breach, so PCI was created to help isolate liability and reduce breaches.
+No one — not businesses, consumers, or issuing banks wants to be the cause or victim of a payment security breach, so PCI was created to help isolate liability and reduce breaches.

 The Payment Card Industry Data Security Standard (PCI DSS) is a set of standards created by major payment card companies to protect consumers and avoid liability by forcing businesses involved in the payment card ecosystem to implement safety measures and processes.